ataraxao/cwa/introduction.md

 - **The Cannibalizing Nature of the Corporate Sphere:** Dedicating one’s peak family-formation years purely to a corporate path is highly antagonistic to domestic success.
 Furthermore, with the rapid advancement of Artificial Intelligence, someone risks climbing a structure that algorithms are actively dismantling, leaving them with neither domestic equity nor corporate utility.

-### 4) The End of Financial Entrapment
+### 4) Structural Mitigation of Financial Entrapment

 Currently, one of the greatest sources of silent suffering in the West is individuals trapped in toxic or abusive marriages because they sacrificed their peak earning years to manage the domestic sphere.
-The CWA eradicates this systemic entrapment.
+The CWA mitigates this systemic entrapment.
 Because of periodic Liquidity Events and a continuous vesting schedule, the Recipient Party builds an independent, sovereign war chest.
 They are never financially cornered.
 They stay in the relationship because they want to, not because they have to.

-### 5) The Eradication of Family Court Trauma
+### 5) The Programmatic Containment of Asset Litigation

 The state-sponsored family court system is frequently gamed to produce scorched-earth tactics, false accusations, and the weaponization of children to secure favorable asset splits.
 The CWA bypasses this theater.
 By making the unwind deterministic—algorithmically executed by a neutral administrator down to the penny—breakups collapse from narrative warfare into a programmatic transaction.